-Activities to maintain affordable housing included 2 owner-occupied rehabilitation and 1 emergency rehabilitation projects.
+Activities to maintain affordable housing included one (1) owner-occupied rehabilitation and two (2) emergency rehabilitation projects.
 These activities help improve the living conditions of low-moderate income-earning households who may not otherwise be able to complete the needed repairs.
 The nature of the emergency repairs can mean the difference in whether the family can continue to reside in the home into the extended future, preventing possible displacement and homelessness.

 The Salisbury CDC offers down payment and closing cost assistance to qualified low-moderate income homebuyers using HOME program funds.
 Through its partnerships with local lending institutions, the Salisbury CDC is also able to secure below market-rate loans and waived PMI, ensuring the affordability of the home to low-moderate income households.
-Although no households were able to take advantage of this program this year, 45 participants were enrolled in homebuyer education classes offered by the Salisbury CDC.